 8 Infinities on the Number Line

-By identifying the limitations of the number zero and one in reciprocal space, we are able make an examination infinity as found on the number line
+By identifying the limitations of the number zero and one in reciprocal space, we are able to make an examination of infinity as found on the traditional number line.

-By performing squaring and root calculations for any whole number, we find that multiplication expands into infinity.
-Whereas a root function will diminish towards ONE.
+By performing squaring or root calculations for any whole number, we find that multiplication expands into infinity, whereas a root function will diminish towards ONE.
 Here we see that, similar to the number ZERO, the number ONE exhibits two boundaries, one on the whole number side, and one on the reciprocal.

-Generally we can see that negative numbers should perform in the same way as positive integers.
-However, do to the establish axioms of current mathematics, two negative numbers will make a positive square.
-However, in Geometric Maths, this issue is resolved by a cleaner definition of the concept of powers. and negative powers.
+Generally, we can see that negative numbers should perform in the same way as positive integers.
+However, due to the established axioms of current mathematics, two negative numbers will make a positive square.
+However, in Geometric Maths, this issue is resolved by a cleaner definition of the concept of powers, and negative powers.

 Is it just a coincidence that the number 8 and the infinity sign should share the same symbol, rotated at 90° to each other?